Clarice Beckett: Legacy

 Five commercial gallery exhibitions of Beckett's work were staged from 1971 to 1980.
-The first museum exhibition of her work, "In a Certain Light" (a two-person show with photographer Olive Cotton) was curated by Felicity Fenner and artist Jenny Bell for UNSW's Ivan Dougherty Gallery in 1995.
-Over 1999 and 2000, the retrospective exhibition "Politically incorrect: Clarice Beckett" was organised by the Ian Potter Museum of Art, University of Melbourne, and Rosalind Hollinrake.
+The first museum exhibition of her work, In a Certain Light (a two-person show with photographer Olive Cotton) was curated by Felicity Fenner and artist Jenny Bell for UNSW's Ivan Dougherty Gallery in 1995.
+Over 1999 and 2000, the retrospective exhibition Politically incorrect: Clarice Beckett was organised by the Ian Potter Museum of Art, University of Melbourne, and Rosalind Hollinrake.
 It toured eight national galleries.
+By 2001, her paintings had achieved six figure sums at auction.

 During the 2021 Adelaide Festival, the Art Gallery of South Australia staged the exhibition "Clarice Beckett: The Present Moment".
 Her most comprehensive retrospective to date, it featured 160 works, including a long-lost portrait that had recently been rediscovered.
 It drew large crowds and was the most successful ticketed solo exhibition in the museum's 140-year history.

 Between April and July 2023, Geelong Art Gallery staged the retrospective "Clarice Beckett—Atmosphere".

 She is memorialised in Clarice Beckett's Lane in the Melbourne suburb of Black Rock, and in the naming of Beckett Ward, one of seven City of Bayside municipal wards.
 Ballarat Grammar, where the artist studied, awards the Clarice Beckett Prize annually to a student for outstanding achievement in the study of Art at VCE level.
 She is also the eponym of Beckett, a crater on the planet Mercury, discovered in 2008 and named by the International Astronomical Union.